Gamma-convergence of a shearlet-based Ginzburg--Landau energy: The continuous shearlet-based Ginzburg--Landau energy

-\end{definition} This is the set of functions that we will use to define the shearlet-based Ginzburg--Landau energy.
-Admittedly, the definition of $\mathcal{B}_{\Omega}$ is very specific to the shearlet system.
-Nonetheless, we will observe that $\mathcal{B}_{\Omega}$ contains all functions that admit a smooth phase-transition along a polygonal curve as well as smooth pertubations of such functions.
-For a more detailed analysis of this set, we refer to Subsection \ref{sec:TheSetB}. \begin{definition} Let $\Omega$ be a norm on $\R^2$ and let $|\cdot|_{\Bp}$ be a shearlet-based Besov seminorm from a weighted shearlet system with weight associated to $\Omega$.
+\end{definition} $\mathcal{B}_{\aninorm}$ is the set of functions that we will use to define the shearlet-based Ginzburg--Landau energy.
+Admittedly, the definition of $\mathcal{B}_{\aninorm}$ is very specific to the shearlet system.
+Nonetheless, we will observe that $\mathcal{B}_{\aninorm}$ contains all functions that admit a smooth phase-transition along a polygonal curve as well as smooth perturbations of such functions.
+For a more detailed analysis of this set, we refer to Subsection \ref{sec:TheSetB}. \begin{definition} Let $\aninorm$ be a norm on $\R^2$ and let $|\cdot|_{\Bp}$ be a shearlet-based Besov seminorm from a weighted shearlet system with weight $\omega$, where $\omega$ is a directional weight associated with $\aninorm$.
 We define, for $u \in BV$,

-\end{definition} It turns out that the sequence of energies $\mathrm{SGL}^\omega_\varepsilon$ described above $\Gamma$-converges to a perimeter functional with norm $\Omega$, where $\Omega$ is such that $\omega$ is the associated directional weight.
+\end{definition} It turns out that the sequence of energies $\mathrm{SGL}^\omega_\varepsilon$ described above $\Gamma$-converges to a perimeter functional with norm $\aninorm$, where $\aninorm$ is such that $\omega$ is the associated directional weight.